elmwood46/effective-text/README.md

 # effective-text
 A Text parser/markup language for animated text, supporting different colours, fonts, and sounds, written for use with GMStudio.

+Try the demo executable found in fullParserv2.zip

+The source code contains references to certain images, fonts and sounds, none of which have been included in this repo.

 The main purpose of this parser is to easily allow the printing of aesthetic text.
 For example, the changing of colour of parts of the text, animating, and adding linebreaks and pauses (for when text is printed with a 'Typewriter' animation, character by character.)